Table of contents

 What are the objectives of peer-to-peer recognition?

-The objectives of peer-to-peer recognition is to:
+The objectives of peer-to-peer recognition are to:

 What is the psychology behind peer recognition?